EmanuelValec2105/Faculty-web-application-project/README.md

 - Responsive design with SCSS

 This project demonstrates my skills in full-stack web development, implementing modern web technologies, and creating secure user authentication systems.

+## Setup & Run Instructions
+This setup is written for Linux.
+Unzip the downloaded folder and access the evalec21 directory.
+Follow the next steps.

+### Backend Setup

+First terminal:

+- cd server
+- npm run pripremi
+- npm run servis

+### Frontend Setup

+Second terminal:

+- cd angular
+- npm install
+- ng serve

+Access to the application is done by entering localhost:12222/ in the browser.
+User credentials can be found at the bottom of the "Login" page.